 To do this, we simulated a population of 10,000 participants (6 paired responses per participant, for a total of 120,000 ratings of both visual density and arousal), and randomly selected 1,000 samples from this simulated population.
 The size of each sample was adjusted until we reached the desired statistical power.
 For each sample, models to test both arousal and visual density ratings were fitted with fixed effects for Tempo (Low, High), Instrumentation (Group, Solo), Participant country (Iran, Canada, Japan), and music country (Iran, Canada, Japan) and their interactions, as well as random intercepts and slopes between Tempo conditions for each participant, ensuring a fair representation of the experimental design (Barr et al., 2013; DeBruine & Barr, 2021).
 However, since our hypotheses are focused solely on the effects of manipulating tempo, the power analysis primarily examines the contrast between Tempo conditions, independent of Instrumentation, participant country, and music country levels.

+3. Exploratory variables

+In addition to our primary variables described above that will be collected for confirmatory hypothesis testing, we plan to also collect additional variables for post-hoc exploratory analyses and future hypothesis generation (see Appendix 2 for full details of all variables).
+In addition to standard participant demographic variables (e.g., age, gender, occupation), we plan to collect variables related to musical experience including the Goldsmiths Musical Sophistication Index (Müllensiefen et al., 2014) and related to visual arts and emotions including synaesthesia, aesthetic preferences, and music-colour associations (following Palmer et al., 2013).
+These exploratory variables will not be used to draw any strong conclusions in our Stage 2 Registered Report.

 Data/code availability

 Our data and code are available at